random-satyajit/VCAP/README.md

 ## 📊 Gaming Performance Analysis

-As someone deeply involved in gaming performance optimization, you'll appreciate how Katana can automate the collection of performance metrics across different hardware configurations.
+As someone deeply involved in gaming performance optimization, you'll appreciate how VCAP can automate the collection of performance metrics across different hardware configurations.
 The system's modular architecture makes it particularly well-suited for integration with Intel's performance analysis tools.

 **Automated Benchmark Sweeps** become possible when you can reliably navigate to benchmark settings and modify parameters programmatically.
 Create configurations that systematically test different quality presets, resolutions, and advanced graphics options without manual intervention.